 Uniquely, the Tennessee River then returns to this state, creating the border between its middle and western regions.
 Then, this waterway ends when it enters the Ohio River in Paducah, Kentucky.
 But, before it ends, Tennessee enters Kentucky and separates the Jackson Purchase.

 In total, this river flows through seven states.
-The river, which also flows through 123 different counties, has a basin that covers a total area of 40,900 square miles.
-The seven states that are home to the Tennessee River are:
+The river has a basin that covers a total area of 40,900 square miles.

 Without tributaries, the Tennessee and other rivers wouldn’t amount to much.
 Likewise, Tennessee River comprises a range of tributaries.
 Four tributaries, the Clint, Flint, Sequatchie, and Elk, meet up with the Tennessee River from a northerly direction.
 Its other branches join from a southward direction.